justinengelmann/justinengelmann.github.io/menu/contact.md

 title: Contact
 ---

+If you'd like to get in touch, send me an email or connect on linkedin.

+#### Email
+firstname.lastname at ed.ac.uk

-## Address
+#### Address

 Justin Engelmann
 CDT Biomedical AI

-Office BC 3.08
+Bayes Centre Office BC 3.08

-Bayes Centre

 47 Potterrow
 Edinburgh EH8 9BT
 United Kingdom